ech0-chambers/pygmentation/pre_README.md

 ## Requirements

-`qoplots` relies on the following python packages:
+`pygmentation` relies on the following python packages:
  - `numpy`
  - `matplotlib`
  - `rich`

 ## Colour Schemes

-Predominantly, `qoplots` is a library for handling colour schemes.
+Predominantly, `pygmentation` is a library for handling colour schemes.
 Each scheme consists of a background colour family, a foreground colour family, and some number of accent and (optionally) surface colour families.
 Each colour family consists of six variants: the 'base' colour (the colour which is supplied directly), and 5 automatically generated variants.
 The exact generation of these variants is discussed in the later sections.